Selection by Prediction with Conformal p-values: Introduction

-\paragraph{Candidate screening.} Companies are turning to machine learning to support recruitment decisions~\cite{faliagka2012application,shehu2016adaptive}.
-Predictions using automatic resume screening~\cite{amdouni2010web,faliagka2014line}, semantic matching~\cite{mochol2007improving} or AI-assisted interviews are used to screen and select candidates from a large pool.
-Related tasks include talent sourcing, e.g., finding people who are likely to search for new opportunities, and candidate screening, i.e., selecting qualified applicants before further human evaluation~\cite{hirearticle}.
-Each shortlisted candidate {incurs} similar costs such as communication for talent sourcing and interviews before the hiring decisions.
-The FDR measures efficiency because it represents the proportion of resources lost on unsuitable candidates.
-In candidate screening, controlling FDR ensures most of the candidates in the final ranking are qualified, and thus, most of the costs are devoted to evaluating and ranking qualified candidates.
+\paragraph{Candidate screening.} Companies are turning to machine learning to support recruitment decisions~\citep{faliagka2012application,shehu2016adaptive}.
+Predictions using automatic resume screening~\citep{amdouni2010web,faliagka2014line}, semantic matching~\citep{mochol2007improving} or AI-assisted interviews are used to screen and select candidates from a large pool.
+Related tasks include talent sourcing, e.g., finding people who are likely to search for new opportunities, and candidate screening, i.e., selecting qualified applicants before further human evaluation~\citep{hirearticle}. {One may be interested in controlling the FDR~\eqref{eq:def_fdr} for resource efficiency: each shortlisted candidate {incurs} similar costs such as communication for talent sourcing and interviews before the hiring decisions.
+In candidate screening, controlling FDR ensures most of the costs are devoted to evaluating and ranking qualified candidates.
+Job recruitment also has fairness concerns; an alternative goal is to ensure that qualified candidates do not get screened out before human evaluation.
+To this end, one can flip the sign of the outcomes, and~\eqref{eq:def_fdr} represents the proportion of qualified candidates in the filtered out ones.}